-Meditation Comprehension For The Youth
+Meditation Comprehension For The Youth -and the youthful

 “Learn how to see.
 Realize that everything connects to everything else. ~ Leonardo Da Vinci